 There are three 90-minute unit exams and one two-hour cumulative final exam.
 The exams will be given in Canvas and administered through Honorlock.
-All exams are open from 12AM - 10PM EST for 22 hours.
-The 'available until' time is set to be 10:10pm in case you miss the 10pm mark, but a late penalty applies and a 0 grade is assigned if your exam is not submitted by 10:10pm or when your time is up, whichever comes first.
-For that reason, you should start your exam no later than 6pm EST (or 5pm EST for the final exam) to ensure you have maximum amount of time to work on your exam.
+All exams are open from 6AM - 10PM EST only.
+Exams close at 10pm or when your time is up, whichever comes first.
+You should start your exam no later than 6pm EST (or 5pm EST for the final exam) to ensure you have maximum amount of time to work on your exam.